the message center

 • Appropriate escalation based on your criteria

-• Following the correct process for each type of call
+• The correct process for each type of call

-• Guiding the conversation to obtain the information needed
+• Conversation guided to obtain the information needed

-• Applying your instructions to determine next steps
+• Your instructions applied to determine the next steps

-• Routing calls or delivering messages as directed
+• Calls routed or messages delivered as directed

-• Knowing when to escalate — and when not to
+• Knowledge of when to escalate — and when not to

 Medical Phone Support Questions